66 drawings

 Jeremy Wood, 'Padre Resta's Flemish Drawings.
 Van Diepenbeeck, Van Thulden, Rubens and the School of Fontainebleau' in: Master Drawings, vol. 28, no. 1 (Spring 1990), pp. 3-53

-[Drawing] : studies and sketches after frescoes by Primaticcio and his school in Fontainebleau, Paris and environment / drawn by Abraham van Diepenbeeck, formerly attributed to Theodoor van Thulden. - [1631-1633]. - 66 drawings
+[Drawing] : studies and sketches after designs by Primaticcio and his school in Fontainebleau, Paris and environment / drawn by Abraham van Diepenbeeck, formerly attributed to Theodoor van Thulden. - [c.1631-1633]. - 66 drawings

-: black chalk, some with red additions, S.V 76845 (counterproof) entirely in red chalk. - Collection of 66 drawings after decorations made by Primaticcio and his school in royal and noble houses in and around Paris.
+: black chalk, occasionally heightened with red chalk (S.V 76845 (counterproof) entirely in red chalk), some with black wash or heightened with white ; from 210 x 120 mm to 300 x 230 mm. - Collection of 66 drawings after decorations made by Primaticcio and his school in royal and noble houses in and around Paris.
 The drawings, some of which are counterproofs, were traditionally attributed to Theodoor van Thulden.
 His stay in Paris around 1631-1633 is documented and he published a series of studies after the mural decorations of the 'Galerie d'Ulysse' in Fontainebleau in print.